piotrfutymski/piotrfutymski/README.md

 ### APL

 A Java application with react frontend created with my colleagues as project for IT software engineering classes.
-It is used for hel with learning sorting and graph algorithms.
+It is used to help understend sorting and graph algorithms.

 <!--
 **piotrfutymski/piotrfutymski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.